troubleshootingUpdated 2025

 What You're Fixing

-LinkedIn automatically adds li_fat_id to track clicks, but GA4 doesn't recognize li_fat_id for traffic classification.
+LinkedIn automatically adds li_fat_id (LinkedIn First-Party Ad Tracking ID) to track clicks, but GA4 doesn't recognize li_fat_id for traffic classification.

 Result in GA4: